 The rezoning process usually takes a minimum of four to six months, but it will take longer if the application is more complicated or insufficient information is provided.

 The rezoning process is designed to be fair to the applicant as well as to the greater community, in particular the immediate neighbours.
 A proposal that is in line with the Official Community Plan and is compatible with the use of surrounding properties will have greater chance of success.
 The more acceptable the proposal is to nearby residents and businesses, the greater chance of its approval.

 - A file is established, location maps are prepared and the application is reviewed by the Planning Department.

 - Comments are requested from staff and non-municipal agencies.

 - The applicant must erect a public notice sign on the site that is readily visible to the general public passing by.
 The sign must remain in place until after the Public Hearing is held.

-- Adjacent residents and property owners within 75m are notified by the Planning Department of the Planning and Land Use Committee meeting being held to consider the application.
+- Adjacent residents and property owners within 75m are notified by the Planning Department of the Advisory Planning Commission meeting being held to consider the application.